Big Red (Lamar University)

 Big Red is the mascot of the sports teams at Lamar University, a Cardinal with Red plumage.

 History

 In 1932 South Park Junior College held a contest to determine a new school name.
 A new school name was needed because the school began serving students from across the region.
 When the contest results yielded the name Lamar College, John Gray: athletic director, football coach, and eventually university president changed the school mascot from the Brahamas to the Cardinals.
 Shortly after this change Big Red was born.
+Female character Lu joined in 2012.